deluf/deluf.github.io/content/2025/inverted-index.md

 {{< space 20 >}}

-In this group project, we explored the performance and scalability of three approaches to building an inverted index - a data structure that maps a word to the files in which it appears, widely used in database indexes and search engines.
+In this group project, we explored the performance and scalability of three approaches to building an inverted index, a data structure that maps a word to the files in which it appears, widely used in database indexes and search engines.

 Our work compared:
 - A simple Python non-parallel script